Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Results

-It is interesting to see that the peak-based strategy \(B_{\text{max}}\) also exhibits a consistent but less pronounced pattern of sensitivity.
-Across almost all sites, deterministic LOS (\(\beta{=}0\)) yields the highest increases in required beds under this strategy, with the impact reaching over ~27\% at Site 2 and Site 4.
-However, for sites with lower baseline demand variability (e.g., Site 5), the effect is dampened, with only a 9.68\% increase under \(\beta{=}0\) and a 3.23\% decrease under \(\beta{=}1.8\).
+Table~\ref{tab:variance_sensitivity} shows a consistent pattern across sites and thresholds.
+Reducing LOS variance (\(\beta < 1\)) increases beds required to meet a fixed overflow target, whereas increasing variance (\(\beta > 1\)) decreases capacity needs.
+This contrasts with standard queueing intuition, where greater service duration variability is often linked to worse congestion \citep{whitt1983queueing}.
+For example, under \(B_{0.05}\) at Site 1, deterministic LOS (\(\beta=0\)) increases required capacity by 10.34\%, while inflating variance by 80\% reduces it by 6.90\%.
+Similar directional effects appear across the remaining sites and under \(B_{0.01}\).

+This behavior follows from the structure of the \(M_t/G_t/\infty\) model.
+With mean LOS fixed, higher variance disperses discharges and reduces synchronized overlap among patient cohorts, thereby lowering peak occupancy.
+Lower variance concentrates discharges and increases temporal overlap, which raises capacity needed to meet the same overflow constraint.
+Although variability reduction is often viewed as beneficial \citep{hopp2011factory}, our results show that, in an infinite-server setting, LOS dispersion can affect risk-based capacity estimates.

-We conclude this section by presenting our results for the projections of bed requirements based on our proposed approach discussed in Section~\ref{FutureProjection}.
-We generate $R=300$ scenarios, each corresponding to an independent resampling of historical years $h,h' \in Y_h^\nu$ for both arrivals and LOS, respectively, while ensuring that births-driven annual admission totals are preserved.
-For each site and year, we compute required capacity under $B_{\text{average}}$, $B_{0.05}$, $B_{0.01}$, and $B_{\text{max}}$.
+We conclude this section by presenting projected bed requirements based on the approach in Section~\ref{FutureProjection}.
+We generate $R=300$ scenarios, each independently resampling historical years $h,h' \in Y_h^\nu$ for arrivals and LOS, while preserving births-driven annual admissions.
+For each site and year, we compute required capacity under $B_{\text{average}}$, $B_{0.05}$, and $B_{0.01}$.